top of page

 The Science of Heating Up First

 Heating up in the sauna before a cold plunge has notable benefits.
-As your body warms up, you begin to sweat, which helps eliminate toxins and cleanse your skin.
-This process opens up your pores, making it easier for your body to breathe.
+As your body warms, you begin to sweat.
+This helps eliminate toxins and cleanse your skin.
+The process opens up your pores, making it easier for your body to breathe.

-The transition from the sauna to a cold plunge elevates these effects.
-The cold constricts blood vessels, which enhances circulation and promotes oxygen delivery to the muscles.
-This combination can feel invigorating and refreshing, leaving you energized.
+Transitioning from the sauna to a cold plunge further elevates these effects.
+The cold constricts blood vessels, enhancing circulation and promoting oxygen delivery to the muscles.
+This combination can feel invigorating, leaving you energized.

 The Cold Water Plunge Before Heating Up